 In 2015, Golden Rescue celebrated our 25th anniversary with the publication of the 400-page coffee table book ‘Golden Reflections’ telling stories of 25 years of rescued Goldens.

-As of December 2017, we have rescued over 2,700 Goldens who have needed us for their second chance and our passionate and dedicated volunteers will continue to help as many Goldens in the future as possible.
+As of February 2024, we have rescued 4,662 Goldens who have needed us for their second chance and our passionate and dedicated volunteers will continue to help as many Goldens in the future as possible.